jleibowitz-lacpw/presentations/potential-topics.md

 - SSL Labs (Qualys)
 - virtual hosting (the wikipedia link)
 - field botany and california native plants.
 50 taxa.
-- email deliverability (what system administrators need to do to get mail to work on today's fun internet)
+- email deliverability (what system administrators need to do to get mail to work on today's fun internet)\
+- SSH Keys!!!! why they're great and why they're confusing to people, especially those who exist predominantly in the Microsoft space.

 ## Existing braindumps (that I can marpify):